albanD/pytorch/docs/source/community/governance.rst

   can nominate a person to be removed from a Module maintainer position or a Core maintainer position.
 * A person can also self-nominate to be removed
+* There can be an automatic nomination process for maintainers not following the expectations layed out above.
 * The core maintainers (excluding persons with conflict of interest) will request or put together more information around the following: